-Bi the Way: That being said, Orlais apparently has a more tolerant attitude towards bisexuality and homosexuality than many other countries, as shown by one noble being exiled for being in a relationship with his male cousin, with only the latter being considered taboo.
+Bi the Way: Orlais apparently has a more tolerant attitude towards bisexuality and homosexuality than many other countries, as shown by one noble being exiled for being in a relationship with his male cousin, with only the latter being considered taboo.

-Camp Gay: Of course, they're just so flamboyant that they come off as this if they are.
+Camp Gay: They're just so flamboyant that they come off as this if they are.

 The Dandy: Due to their incredibly foppish demeanour compared to other nations.

 Depraved Bisexual: More often than not, their libertine attitude makes them seem more debauched, rather than more progressive.
 This is probably because the rest of Orlesian society is depicted as repressive, hedonistic, and decadent.